Resampling-based multi-resolution false discovery exceedance control: Connections with the maxT method

 \section{Connections with the maxT method}

-If we take $\gamma=0$, then FDX methods guarantee that $\pr(FDP> 0)\leq \alpha$, i.e., $\pr(V> 0)\leq \alpha$.
-This means that for $\gamma=0$, FDX methods control the FWER.
-The arguably most popular resampling-based FWER controlling method is the \emph{maxT method} (defined in Section \ref{specialcasegamma0}) by Westfall and Young \citp{westfall1993resampling,westfall2008multiple,meinshausen2011asymptotic,koning2024morep}.
+If we take $\gamma=0$, then FDX methods guarantee that $\pr(FDP> 0)\leq \alpha$, i.e., the FWER is controlled.
+The most popular resampling-based FWER controlling method is the \emph{maxT method} (defined in Section \ref{specialcasegamma0}) by Westfall and Young \citp{westfall1993resampling,westfall2008multiple,meinshausen2011asymptotic,koning2024morep}.

-Our methods proposed in the previous sections, are closely connected to maxT.
-In particular, when $\gamma=0$, our single-step and sequential FDX method coincide with respectively the single-step and sequential version of maxT.
-Thus, our methods are a generalization of maxT, allowing the user to pick any $\gamma\in[0,1)$ rather than only $\gamma=0$.
-The Romano-Wolf method also coincides with maxT for $\gamma=0$.
-The added advantage of the new method, is that the FDX control is simultaneous over all $t\geq q$.
-These properties are useful in many scientific fields.
-For example, in gene expression studies there are often many false hypotheses and users are willing to accept that some small percentage, e.g. $5\%$, of the rejected hypotheses are false findings.
-In these cases, our method allows taking $\gamma=0.05$ and then provides much more power than the maxT method.
-This is illustrated in Figure \ref{fig:powervsgamma}.
-In addition, we can freely increase the rejection threshold beyond $q$ to zoom in on e.g. the top-100 or top-10 genes, obtaining simultaneously valid FDP statements.
+It turns out that the methods proposed in the previous sections, are closely connected to maxT.
+In particular, as shown in Section \ref{specialcasegamma0}, when $\gamma=0$, our single-step and sequential FDX method coincide with respectively the single-step and sequential version of maxT.
+This is quite surprising, since single-step maxT does not involve suprema like our single step method, and the sequential versions of both methods are very different as well.
+Nevertheless, the new procedures are thus a generalization of maxT, allowing the user to pick any $\gamma\in[0,1)$ rather than only $\gamma=0$.
+The power of the new method strongly increases with $\gamma$, since increasing $\gamma$ means allowing for some false positives.
+This is illustrated in Fig. \ref{fig:powervsgamma}.
+The Romano-Wolf method also coincides with maxT for $\gamma=0$, which follows immediately from the definition Romano-Wolf.
+Showing that the new method reduces to maxT for $\gamma=0$, is more work.

-Moreover, in Section \ref{secotherconmaxt} we show that if $\gamma\in(0,1)$ and the maxT method rejects fewer than $\gamma^{-1}$ hypotheses, then our method rejects exactly the same hypotheses.
+There are also other connections with maxT.
+In Section \ref{secotherconmaxt} we show that if $\gamma\in(0,1)$ and the maxT method rejects fewer than $\gamma^{-1}$ hypotheses, then with probability 1, our method rejects exactly the same hypotheses.
 Note that our method then provides the exact same confidence statement as maxT, namely that the FDP is 0.

 Further, we show that for every $\gamma\in[0,1)$, with probability 1, our method rejects at least one hypothesis if and only the maxT methods reject at least one hypothesis.
 This means that the global test implied by our procedure is the same as that of maxT.
-In Appendix \ref{appct} we discuss this in light of the closed testing theory in \citt{goeman2021only}.
+In Section \ref{appct} we discuss this in light of the closed testing theory in \citt{goeman2021only}.